preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 + **Calculated**: You can select to calculate the number of days, months or years from when the document was first published or when it was last published.
 + **Property**: Another way is to select a property for retention (if any are availble), could for example be Retention Date.

-When the set retention time has passed, the retention manager will receive an e-mail.
-The e-mail includes a link to a page where the document can be terminated (completely removed from the system), if needed.
+When the set retention time has passed, the retention manager will receive an email.
+The email includes a link to a page where the document can be terminated (completely removed from the system), if needed.